Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can an Aggressive Dog Be Cured?

-When a puppy shows signs of aggression, lots of action can be taken in training and socialization to effectively “cure” the aggressive behavior.
+When a puppy shows signs of aggression, action can be taken in training and socialization to effectively “cure” the aggressive behavior.
 Puppies are considered more “malleable” than older dogs in this area and can therefore be easily trained out of bad actions.

-It may not be possible to cure an older aggressive dog, especially when the severity of aggression is high and the dog is unpredictable in its actions.
-When you can narrow down the cause of your dog’s aggression, you can try to avoid these triggers as much as possible to keep your dog’s aggression down.
+It may not be possible to cure an older aggressive dog, especially when the severity of aggression is high and the dog is unpredictable in their actions.
+When you can narrow down the cause of your dog’s aggression, you can try to avoid these triggers as much as possible to keep the aggression down.
 It should never be assumed by dog owners that a previously aggressive dog is “cured,” as this is unlikely and the dog could cause serious harm if left unattended.
 You will have to keep your guard up and watch out for future aggression for the rest of your dog’s life to protect those around you.

 How to Stop Dog Aggression